Hackney voluntary and community sector grants programme

 The Council, together with Hackney Homes, Hackney Police, Hackney Council for Voluntary Services and representatives from the Army, Royal Navy, Royal Air Force, Greater London Reserve Forces and Cadets Association and national Armed Forces Charities signed a Hackney Armed Forces community covenant on 29 January 2013.

-Applying for discretionary rate relief
+Charity and not for profit – discretionary rate relief